 |Voudomato||red||Voidomata, Voidomati, Voidomatis||?|

 POP / ΠOΠ (Prostatevomenis Onomasías Proelefsis / Προστατευόμενης Ονομασίας Προέλευσης) : A quality wine with a protected designation of origin.
-Alternatively, however, the old names or quality levels OPAP, OPE and OKP are possible.
+Alternatively, however, the old names or quality levels OPAP, OPE and OKP are also possible.